-Geolocation usage is limited by monthly sessions (It is the only If>So’s function that is limited).
-A session is defined as beginning when a visitor first visits a page with a geolocation trigger and ends when a visitor closes the browser or after 25 minutes of inactivity (It may vary a little between browsers).
+Geolocation usage is limited by monthly sessions (It is the only If-So function that is limited).
+The beginning of a session is defined as when a visitor first visits a page with a geolocation trigger, and ends when a visitor closes the browser or after 25 minutes of inactivity (It may vary a little between browsers).

 Click here for the geolocation pricing options.